JonathanMEdwards/subtext10/doc/language.md

 2. The `divisor` field is set to `3`
 3. The `ratio` is calculated to be 1 using the `floor` function to round-down the division
 4. The extra result `remainder` is calculated by `extra remainder = ...`, calculated from `ratio` as 2.
-5. The `ratio` becomes the final result of the function.
-This line would not have been necessary is the previous line had been `let extra ...` which would pass through the  previous value of `ratio`.
+5. The `extra` statement acts like a `let`, passing on the previous value, so `ratio` becomes the final result of the function.
 6. The reference `y = x~remainder` accesses the extra result `remainder` which becomes the value of `y`.
 Equivalently, `y = ~remainder` would accesses the extra result of the previous field `x` without naming it.

-What is going on here is that `x~` accesses the _formula value_ of the field `x`.
-Every formula can be accessed as a data value.
-The formula value of a do-block is a record containing all the `extra` fields of the block with their computed values.
-So `x~.remainder`, abbreviated to `x~remainder`, accesses the value of the `remainder` field of the do-block.
+What is going on here is that `x~` accesses the _extra result_ of the field `x`.
+The extra result of a do-block is a record containing the values of the formulas prefaced with `extra`.
+The extra result `remainder` can be accessed as `x~.remainder`, or `x~remainder` for short.
+If a function (or

-With extra results, function inputs and outputs become symmetric: they each have a single input and output value, zero or more named arguments, and zero or more named extra results.
+Extra results, make function inputs and outputs symmetric: functions have a single input and output, zero or more named arguments, and zero or more named extra results.

+Note that in the example above, `x` is defined as the formula `x = 5 integral-divide 3`, which is equivalent to the do-block: `x = do{5; integral-divide 3}`.
+There are no `extra` statements in this do-block.
+In that case, the extra result of the last field (the call to `integral-divide`) is promoted to be the extra result of the whole block.
+That allows us to say `x~remainder`.
+You can also declare a single value to be the extra result of the entire block explicitly with a statement `extra ...` that does not name the result, and which is only allowed if there are no other `extra` statements in the block.
+So when there are no `extra` statements, there is an implicit `extra ~` at the end of the block exporting the extra results of the final statement.

 ## Conditionals